Simple DIY Dried Orange Ornaments

 Use a toothpick and carefully poke a little hole towards the top.
 Loop some jute twine (or baker’s twine!) through the hole and tie a knot.
 Then, you are ready to hang!

-I personally love the look of these orange slices up against a green tree with a pop of red!
-So I’m using some berry stems to complete the look.
+I love the look of these orange slices up against a green tree with a pop of red!
+So, I’m using some berry stems to complete the look.
 You can also use red baubles.
-I just think these are so pretty.
+I think these are so pretty.
 You really can’t go wrong!

-I hope you guys enjoyed this festive little project!
-Be sure to check out more Christmas Crafts here before you go.
+I hope you enjoyed this festive little project!
+Before you go, be sure to check out more Christmas Crafts here.